Managing households in LGL

 - Both couples are involved with your organization in different ways—perhaps one is a volunteer and the other is a member of the board.
 Or they both volunteer, and you want to track their hours separately.

-- They have different emails and you want to send email marketing messages to both of them, taking advantage of LGL’s integration with MailChimp or Constant Contact.
-This would force a split because only one email per constituent can be sync’d with MailChimp or Constant Contact.
+- They have different email addressess and you want to send email marketing messages to both of them, either directly from LGL or by taking advantage of LGL’s integration with Mailchimp or Constant Contact.
+This would require two separate constituent records because only one email per constituent can be used when sending emails from LGL or sync’d with Mailchimp or Constant Contact.

 - They both donate independently, with different names on the checks.